 In a surprisingly short period of time, the Czechs were back with a specially produced model, the ZB33.
-Of this model only a handful were produced as demonstration and test weapons and it was a converted ZB30 for the British .303 (7.7mm) cartridge with shortened barrel, the gas outlet repositioned and the sight settings changed to yards.
+From this model only a handful were produced as demonstration and test weapons, and it was a converted ZB30 for the British .303 (7.7 mm) cartridge with shortened barrel, the gas outlet repositioned and the sight settings changed to yards.
 The presented weapon showed a high degree of commercial intelligence.

 The other light machine guns considered by the British at that time were the Danish Madsen and the Vickers-Berthier.
 The latter was almost accepted when the new ZB33 was arriving.